bxparks/rpn83p/docs/USER_GUIDE.md

 The HP-42S supports variables with alphanumeric names of up to 7 characters long.
 For example, pressing `STO ABC` stores the `X` value into a variable named `ABC`.
-The underlying TI-OS supports only single letter variables:
+The RPN83P supports only single-letter variables because the underlying TI-OS supports only a single-letter.
+There are 27 variables
+available:

 - `A`-`Z`, and
 - `Theta` (Greek letter above the `3` button)